Antipurity/sensor-network/docs/ROADMAP.md

 ### Rust API

+TODO: Move this below all JS stuff.
+After all, with the file format as simple as it is, we might forego Rust and go straight to Python for learning.

 The OS ecosystem, where communication happens through IPC.
 Each extra module should have its own crate, prefixed with `sensor-network-`.

 The functioning of the Sensor Network proceeds as such: